jaeeyoungkim/whatap-k8s-install-guide/README.md

 ### Usage

+#### Installation Guide (Step-by-Step Wizard)
 1. **Access Key Verification**: Enter your WhaTap project credentials
 2. **Configure Installation**: Select your preferred installation method and environment
 3. **Choose Features**: Enable additional monitoring capabilities as needed
 4. **Generate Files**: Review the generated configuration files
 5. **Execute Commands**: Follow the step-by-step installation instructions

+#### YAML Conversion Demo Page
+1. **Switch to Demo Tab**: Click on "YAML 변환 데모" tab at the top of the application
+2. **Configure Options**: Use the left panel to modify installation settings:
+   - **Basic Settings**: Change installation method, image version, container runtime
+   - **Platform Settings**: Toggle GKE, OpenShift, Istio, GPU monitoring
+   - **Additional Features**: Enable/disable APM and OpenMetrics
+3. **View Real-time Changes**: Watch the right panel update YAML files instantly
+4. **Copy Generated YAML**: Use the copy button to copy any generated YAML to clipboard
+5. **Reset Configuration**: Use the reset button to return to default settings

+This demo page is particularly useful for backend developers who want to understand how different UI choices translate to Kubernetes YAML configurations.

 ## Project Structure